Healthcare was not my original career path.

 Not long after working with ICHI, I landed an internship at Leamington District Memorial Hospital, now known as Erie Shores Healthcare in my sunny hometown of Leamington, Ontario.
 Through this opportunity, I was exposed to the practical, real-world side of healthcare and gained experience and insights into things you cannot glean from a white paper or a scholarly article.
 Interning for a few months with Erie Shores Healthcare was my gateway into the health system.
 Within a few months, I was offered the position of Project Coordinator and eventually promoted to a newly created position as Manager of Innovation, Partnerships, Communication & Development.
 I spent approximately 2.5 years in this position working internally and externally building partnerships to increase local access to care and demonstrating that small rural hospitals and their community can lead innovation in healthcare.

 Life comes full circle

 After making some lasting contributions to Leamington, I decided it was time to look for an opportunity to innovate on a bigger scale.
 It’s right around that time that I said “yes” to a recruitment call from Henry Ford Health System.

-I currently serve as a Senior Consultant in the Enterprise Project Management Officer at HFHS.
+I currently serve as a Principal Transformation Consultant at HFHS.
 In this role, I support our system leadership and executives at executing on corporate and strategic initiatives across our 5 hospitals and health plan in South East Michigan.

 If my story resonates with you, I would love to hear from you.
 Shoot me an email at [email protected]